 Your endearing smile and wonderful openness should have the world on your doorstep.
 Congratulations on all that you do.

 Of course, the big bang is one of those answers that only a fool would dare question.
 So, here I stand among the fools.
 We’re just high school folks; we claim no special status, so maybe we can be excused for being nicely idiosyncratic and naive!

 Is it solipsistic poppycock?
-That chart is big; it is horizontally-scrolled, starts with the five Planck base units (and some simple geometries), and it is carried out the 200+ notations to the Age of the Universe.
+That chart is big; it is horizontally-scrolled, starts with the five Planck base units (and some simple geometries), and it is carried out the 202 notations to the Age of the Universe.
 You can follow the changes of each base unit in contrast to the others.
 There are over 1000 simple-simple-simple calculations.
 But, simple is good.
-It tells a bold and dramatic story that may have more to do with fantasy than reality, but I don’t think so.
+It tells a bold and dramatic story but it may have more to do with fantasy than reality… but I don’t think so.
 I respect you too much to waste your time that way.

 Is it possible that the universe started with those infinitesimally small numbers and grew quietly and rather prodigiously and all rather quickly?
 Of the 200+ notations, the first second is between 143 and 144.
 The first light year is between 168 and 169.
 And the first million years between 188 and 189.